Ultrastrong light-matter interaction in a multimode photonic crystal: Experimental setup

 \subsection{Cryogenic Setup and Control Instrumentation}

-The device was mounted to the base stage of a dilution refrigerator, as shown in \SFigref{fig:ExpSetup}.
-Device shielding consists of a can with two $\mu$-metal layers and an inner aluminum can covered with Stycast.
-The cryogenic setup, including attenuation and filtering, is shown schematically in \SFigref{fig:ExpSetup}.
-The resonator chain is connected to two coax cables, an input line used for voltage driving, and an output line used for measuring the transmitted field through the waveguide.
+The device was mounted to the base stage of a dilution refrigerator, as shown in \Figref{fig:ExpSetup}.
+Device shielding consists of two \textmu-metal layers and an inner aluminum layer covered with Stycast.
+The cryogenic setup, including attenuation and filtering, is shown schematically in \Figref{fig:ExpSetup}.
+The resonator chain is connected to two coax cables, an input line used for microwave driving, and an output line used for measuring the transmitted fields through the waveguide.
 The flux bias current is sent through a separate control line with a bandwidth of 12 kHz.
-The transmitted signal passes through two cryogenic isolators, thermalized at the base stage, and is amplified using a HEMT amplifier, anchored at the 4 K stage.
+The transmitted signal passes through two cryogenic isolators, thermalized at the base stage, and is amplified using a high-electron-mobility transistor (HEMT) amplifier, anchored at the 4 K stage.

-The elastic transmission experiments were performed using a Network Analyzer (Keysight N5241A PNA-X) and the inelastic emission experiments were performed using the pulsed setup shown in \SFigref{fig:ExpSetup}.
-The microwave pulses used for driving the photonic crystal waveguide are generated using a vector signal generators (Keysight E8267D), with internal wide-band IQ mixing functionality.
+The elastic transmission experiments were performed using a Network Analyzer (Keysight N5241A PNA-X) and the inelastic emission experiments were performed using the pulsed setup shown in \Figref{fig:ExpSetup}.
+The microwave pulses for driving the photonic crystal waveguide are generated using a vector signal generator (Keysight E8267D), with internal wide-band IQ mixing functionality.
 The base-band and marker pulses are generated with an arbitrary waveform generator (AWG Keysight M8195A).
 The flux bias current is provided by a low-noise current source (YOKOGAWA GS200).
 The signal coming out of the fridge is amplified by low-noise room temperature amplifiers.
-The quadrature components of the output inelastic signal are measured with a standard two-channel homodyne setup, using an IQ mixer (Marki IQ4509LXP) and local oscillator set in the frequency range of the eigenmode band.
-After filtering and amplifying the homodyne signal, we digitize it using a fast ADC card (Keysight M9703A).
-For the multi-mode correlations, we split the output signal into two homodyne measurement branches, with separate local oscillators set to the desired eigenmode frequencies.
-The homodyne voltages in the two branches, $\{I_a(t), Q_a(t)\}$ and $\{I_b(t), Q_b(t)\}$, are extracted simultaneously using the four channels of the ADC card.
-The complex field amplitudes, $S_a(t) = I_a(t) + i Q_a(t)$ and $S_b(t) = I_b(t) + i Q_b(t)$, are then used for evaluating the second order moments $\langle S^\ast_a S_a\rangle, \langle S^\ast_b S_b\rangle, \langle S_a S_b\rangle$.
+The quadrature components of the output signal are measured with a standard two-channel homodyne setup, using an IQ mixer (Marki IQ4509LXP) and a local oscillator set in the frequency range of the eigenmode band.
+After filtering and amplifying the homodyne signal, we digitize it using an analog-to-digital converter (ADC) card (Keysight M9703A) with a 1 GS/s sampling rate and 12-bit voltage scale resolution.